JonathanGiles/espa-web/firmware-building.md

 # Firmware

 The eSpa firmware is available for download from the [eSpa GitHub repository](https://github.com/wayne-love/ESPySpa).
 It is a [Platform.io project](https://platformio.org/), which makes it really easy to build and upload to your [hardware](/hardware).
-This page covers building, flashing, and configuring the firmware.

 ## Building and flashing the firmware